Healthcare industry is evolving rapidly, however, most clinics still struggle to solve the same problems they couldn’t solve for years.

 Nurses perform hundreds of small but important operations that could be done more effectively with the help of AR.
 For instance, an ar app can overlay an actual image of the blood system on the human body for easier blood withdrawal.

 Because some people have almost invisible veins and even the most experienced nurses can feel more comfortable.

 Nurses can also receive much better VR medical training today to work more effectively.
 In a nutshell, using VR, nurses can most common types of procedures on virtual patients to improve their skills.

 When people say that technologies are destroying the world, I advise them to google “VR in medicine” or “ MR doctor training”.

 When they see surgeons who feel much more confident about performing complex and challenging operations, they start to doubt their perception of technologies.
 When they see that medical students are capable of exploring human body as if they’d have X-Ray vision, they understand that they were wrong about VR/AR/MR technologies.

 Then I advise them to google “ VR for pain management” and they get hooked.

-If you know how to use VR/AR/MR for the benefit, you will find thousands of methods especially in medicine.
-Want to know how healthcare industry will change in the future?
+If you know how to use VR/AR/MR for the benefit, you will find thousands of methods, especially in medicine.
+Want to know how the healthcare industry will change in the future?
 Try on HoloLens or HTC Vive and watch it.